-Using Attributer to capture UTM parameters in Keap is easy.
+Using Attributer to integrate Google Analytics data into Keap is easy.
 Here's how to do it in 4 easy steps:

 1. Add hidden fields to your forms

-To start integrating Google Analytics data into Keap, add Hidden Fields to all of the lead capture forms you're using.
+To start integrating Google Analytics data into Keap, the first thing you need to do is add hidden fields to all of the lead capture forms you're using.
 These hidden fields are: